Computational electro-optic frequency comb spectroscopy: Inverse problem for the molecular absorption line

 \section{Inverse problem for the molecular absorption line}

 Let $x$ denote our spectroscopic sample, which is the discretized version of a molecular transition line as shown in Fig. 9(a) (typically described by a Voigt profile).
 Over the considered optical bandwidth, we will assume that the maximum value of the transmission $T(\nu)$ as a function of the optical frequency $\nu$ is $1$.
 In this case, due to the characteristics of our probe comb, we reformulate the inverse problem to reconstruct $x'=1-T$, instead of $T$, see Fig. 9(b).
-After discretization, we obtain $\mathbf{Ax'=b'}$, where $\mathbf{A}$ is the square matrix $M \times M$ formed by the consecutive probe combs arranged in rows and $\mathbf{b'}$ is the vector of measured power values.
+After discretization, we obtain $\mathbf{Ax'=b'}$, where $\mathbf{A}$ is the square matrix $M \times M$ formed by the consecutive probe combs arranged in rows and the vectors $\mathbf{x'}$ and $\mathbf{b'}$ are, respectively, the sample response and the set of measured power values.
 According to the definition of ${x'}$, we can write $\mathbf{b'}$ as $\mathbf{b'=A(1_{M}-x)}$, where $1_{M}$ is a column vector consisting of $M$ ones, and $\mathbf{x}$ is the transmission $T$ at each comb line.
-Assuming that the total power of all comb lines sums to $1$, and using $\mathbf{Ax=b}$ (see Eq.(\ref{Eq_2_10})), the \textit{i}-th component of $b'$ is simply given by $b'_{i}=1-b_{i}$.
+Assuming that the total power of all comb lines sums to $1$, and using $\mathbf{Ax=b}$ (see Eq.(\ref{Eq_2_10})), the \textit{i}-th component of $\mathbf{b'}$ is simply given by $b'_{i}=1-b_{i}$.
 If, instead, the plateau transmission is $b_{0}$, the normalized value of $b'_{i}$ is given by $b'_{i}=1-b_{i}/b_{0}$.
-The value of $b_{0}$ can be determined in several ways, as discussed in the main text and in Ref. \cite{bibitem41}.
+The constant $b_{0}$ can be determined in several ways, as discussed in the main text and in Ref. \cite{bibitem41}.